up-to-you/dev_notes/multithreading/synchronization.md

 *mark word* `markOop _mark` and
 *class word (describes class object)*.

-Last two bits in *mark word* denote current type of Lock mechanism, that depends on `contention` of threads over this object (being a monitor).
+Last two bits in *mark word* denotes current type of Lock mechanism, that depends on `contention` of threads over this object (being a monitor).

 Most of the time (during Biased and Thin lock states) JVM utilize `CAS` CPU instruction for internal implementation of optimized Locking.